 File space for software

 Some people run into problems with file space or file count quotas when building and installing into their HPC home directories.
-If this happens to you, please raise a support ticket.
+If this happens to you, please raise an RCC support request.

 Q: Can I have root access?